Blog

 When Your Customers Can Build What You Sell

-One small action: Pick one internal tool renewal this week and ask whether the real comparison is vendor versus vendor or vendor versus an internal build that is now cheap enough to be realistic.
+One small action: Pick one internal tool renewal this week and ask whether the comparison is vendor versus vendor or vendor versus an internal build that is now cheap enough to be realistic.

 Core Model | 2026-03-31 | E4E